oh-my-fish/theme-budspencer/README.md

 This is:

 > A theme for nerds, makes fish even more powerful.
-It's equipped with a hell of a lot of nice functions and key bindings to speed up your workflow.
+It's equipped with a hell of a lot of nice functions and key bindings to speed up your workflow

+## New features

+* Added function: **termux-backup** (Performs a backup of the whole system on th External Storage.
+If there is none, backup will be saved in $HOME/.termux-backup)

+  `termux-backup <backup_name>`

 ## Screenshot